- How many pupils are there in each class?

 Like its sister schools in King’s Group, King’s College, The British School of Latvia will strive for educational excellence both inside and outside of the classroom.
 We want to create well-rounded and dynamic learners who are well-prepared to enter today’s modern and ever-evolving society.
 At King’s College Latvia we have a passion for education and we are driven by the desire to create the best learning environment for the children.
 We care and we are concerned about your child as a whole person and the development and support for them emotionally, physically and intellectually.

 Our schools are recognised internationally for supporting our pupils to access the best universities in the UK, Europe and America.
 Our vision is for King’s College Latvia to continue this pupil success and for one day our pupils from King’s College Latvia to complement the King’s College mix of Year 13 graduates whom enter the best universities across the globe, including the prestigious Russell Group, Oxbridge and Ivy League.

-- What education programme will the school offer?
+- What education programme does the school offer?

 The school, like all other King’s College schools, educates children using the National Curriculum of England and Wales.

-- From and until what age will you be accepting children in to the British School of Latvia?
-How many pupils is the school planning to receive in total?
+- From and until what age do you accept children into the British School of Latvia?
+How many pupils is the school designed for in total?

-- What will be the subjects that children will have to encounter and what after school activities will be available to them?
+- What are the subjects that children will have to encounter and what after school activities will be available to them?

 - Are your teachers British?

-Pupils in our school will learn from teachers who are all native British and British trained.
+Pupils in our school will learn from teachers who are all native English speakers and British trained.